 - Institutions for Higher Learning: Educators, professors, deans, and advocates of fair access to higher education.

-Find out how you can further a young media maker’s work and ignite creative confidence in youth around the world by empowering them to find their voice and give them the tools to express their ideas by signing up to become an Adobe Youth Voices Essentials Educator:
+Find out how you can further a young media maker’s work and ignite creative confidence in youth around the world by empowering them to find their voice and give them the tools to express their ideas by signing up to become an Adobe Youth Voices Community Educator:

 Who are the judges?